swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 Oops, we did it again.
 It still fails.

 Fortunately, the counter-example shows us why.
-Two adjacent characters are the same, which means that the reencoding won't match up.
-The fix for this is filter out these runs out as part of the generator.
+Two adjacent characters are the same, which means that the re-encoding won't match up with the original one.
+The fix for this is to filter out these shared-character runs in the generator logic.

 Here's the code to remove adjacent runs: